 The internal material flow is managed using a pull system.
-Materials are divided into predefined quantity groups and organised into standard containers, to each of which is applied a kanban card.
+Materials are divided into predefined quantity groups and organized into standard containers, each of which is applied a kanban card.
 The production cells are regularly replenished with the material grouped in containers, thanks to the regular service of an internal train.
-In this way it was possible to minimise set-up times and stock-outs in production.
+In this way, it was possible to minimize set-up times and stock-outs in production.

 A positive experience for suppliers

 Implementing KanbanBOX with suppliers was simple and proved to be a generally positive experience: the web software received positive feedback from them both regarding its visual qualities and the ease of reading Ensto’s inventory levels.